A MINI PRE-CHRISTMAS DECLUTTER

 With Christmas fast approaching, your home is probably about to fill up with decorations, gifts, festive foods and loved ones.
-So before things get into full swing you may wish to remove any clutter to make way for the holiday joy!
+So, before things get into full swing you may wish to remove the clutter to make way for the holiday joy!

 DECLUTTERING TIPS FOR YOUR KITCHEN

 Cutlery and crockery seem to multiply so it’s good to have little a purge every now and then.
 It’s wise to consider how many people you entertain at any given time and use this number as a guide for how many items to keep.
 If you ever host a large party, you could always borrow a few things from friends.